Courtney Simon: Writing work

 Search for Tomorrow.
 She has worked steadily as a breakdown script writer ever since.
 With recurring, part-time acting roles, she has occasionally worked at a show as a writer and as an actor; she has also worked on one show as a writer while appearing on another program as an actor.

+Simon wrote at The Doctors under the pseudonym Kate Brooks.